Financial Aid Process

 Charging books and supplies to Financial Aid

-Electronic book vouchers are available 2 weeks before classes begin.
+Electronic book vouchers are available 2 weeks before classes begin at the beginning of semester at the beginning of the semester.
 Your Financial Aid award (excluding work-study) must exceed all Butler charges to receive a book voucher.
 Take your current schedule and photo ID to the El Dorado or Andover bookstore to charge books and supplies to Financial Aid.
 You do not need a book voucher for an Activity Award Scholarship (see #17).
 Activity Scholarship books are available at the bookstore one week before classes begin.

 Funds credited to your account